Course information

 If you wish to work with a language that is not listed above, please note that applicants may indicate their preference for any language, translating either into or out of English.

-Language-specific translation mentoring scheme
+Language-specific translation mentoring

 The MA in Translation at Goldsmiths is one of the only programmes to assign students a professional translation mentor who will read your work and give dedicated feedback for you to implement as you progress throughout the programme.

-Developed in line with professional translation industry standard, the translation mentoring scheme creates a unique opportunity to put your translation studies into practice, with the support of a translation expert who can act as an adviser for all aspects of life as a professional translator, such as time management, managing your finances, and understanding contracts, as well as support your practical translation skills.
+Developed in line with professional translation industry standard, the Translation Mentoring Scheme creates a unique opportunity to put your translation studies into practice, with the support of a translation expert who can act as an adviser for all aspects of life as a professional translator, such as time management, managing your finances and understanding contracts, as well as support your practical translation skills.

 A community of linguists

-Through the Goldsmiths “Learn a Language” scheme, you will be able to develop foreign language skills and create your own language-specialist support networks.
-You will be able to meet speakers of a range of different languages and share your own language skills with others.
+Through the Goldsmiths Learn a Language scheme, you will be able to develop foreign language skills, meet speakers of a range of different languages and share your own language skills with others.

 Research and real-world practice

-As part of the MA, students are also provided with access to the XTRF, a cloud-based end-to-end translation management system and the XTRF Academy, the always-on training and development resource.
+Computer-aided translation software for the degree is provided by Phrase TMS.
+As part of your studies, you will also be provided with access to XTRF, a cloud-based end-to-end translation management system and the XTRF Academy, the always-on training and development resource.

-Employability and professional development
+Employability and professional links

-The MA in Translation is a member of the Institute of Translators and Interpreters (ITI), the only UK-based independent professional membership association for practising translators, interpreters, and language service businesses.
-The programme is also a member of the Association of Programmes in Translation and Interpreting Studies of the UK and Ireland (APTIS).
+We’ll help you build your employability skills and kickstart your continuous professional development through our key industry affiliations.
+The MA in Translation is a member of the Institute of Translators and Interpreters (ITI), the only UK-based independent professional membership association for practising translators, interpreters and language service businesses.
+The programme is also a member of the Globalization and Localization Association (GALA) and the Association of Programmes in Translation and Interpreting Studies of the UK and Ireland (APTIS).

-Next live chat with the Programme Coordinator
+Next live chat with the Programme Coordinators

 Contact the department